 * Note that as of mid 2019, Chai Chet Resort don’t like outsiders wandering into their resort.
 So if you try this walk, don’t be surprised if you have hotel staff telling you that it’s not possible. *

-I added this page about four years ago, at that time it was possible to do a longer walk around the headland.
+I added this page in 2013, at that time it was possible to do a longer walk around the headland.
 But over time the tracks on the hillside itself have become overgrown and very difficult to follow.
 Back then it was easy to get on top of the headland and get some great views down towards the beach.
 It’s still possible to get there but there arent any views.
 There’s just way too much tropical vegetation blocking the views nowadays.

 So, I’ve rewritten this page to limit it to the jungle walk at Chai Chet Resort and no additional exploring.

 This is a little walk that you can do quite easily.
 It’s a 20 minute looping walk with a couple of good photo opportunities.
 There are a couple of short steep sections and it is very humid in the jungle, so be prepared to get sweaty.
 But nothing that most kids couldn’t handle, especially if there’s a promise of an ice cream at the end.
 This isn’t a hardcore jungle adventure just something pleasant to do if you’re in the area.
 If you want a proper jungle walk then crossing the island on foot is fun.

 The starting and finishing point is Chai Chet Resort, at the far north end of Klong Prao beach.
 The resort have made a nice trail for people to use.